camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

    aws iam list-open-id-connect-providers | grep $oidc_id | cut -d "/" -f4
    ```

-   If output is returned, then you already have an IAM OIDC provider for your cluster and you can skip the next step.

-   If no output is returned, then you must create an IAM OIDC provider for your cluster.
+   If output is returned, an IAM OIDC provider is already set up for your cluster, so you can skip the next step.
+If no output is returned, you will need to set up an IAM OIDC provider for your cluster.

 1. Create an IAM OIDC identity provider for your cluster with the following command: